-Fellows engage in formal case presentations throughout the year.
-Presentations focus on an assessment cases and individual treatment conducted during their rotations.
+Trainees engage in formal case presentations at the end of the academic year.
+Presentations focus on an assessment case (doctoral) or individual treatment conducted during their rotations.
 Additional guests, including staff psychologists, counselors, administrators, and other multidisciplinary staff may be invited to attend.
 Trainees are provided written feedback on their presentations through clinical supervisors' completion of the presentation rating form.
 Areas of evaluation include content, organization, and delivery.
 Specifically, oration style, knowledge base, presentation structure, effectiveness of visual aids/supplementary materials, use of empirical literature to support assessment/intervention choices, and ease of answering discussion questions will be assessed.